ToniMak70/CryptoClustering/README.md

 # CryptoClustering
 In this challenge, you'll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

-## Project Outline
+# Lets get started
+    • Ensure you have the following installed on your system:
+                •	Python 3.x
+                •	Pandas library (pip install pandas)
+    • Clone the repository to your local machine: [GitHub Link] (https://github.com/ToniMak70/CryptoClusterin.git)

 # Prepare the Data in jupyter notebook
-     • Import required libraries and dependencies: import pandas as pd import hvplot.pandas from sklearn.cluster import KMeans from sklearn.decomposition import PCA from sklearn.preprocessing import StandardScaler
+    • Import required libraries and dependencies:
     • Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.
     • Create a DataFrame with the scaled data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.
         •	The first five rows of the scaled DataFrame should appear as follows:
 <img width="998" alt="scaled_DataFrame" src="https://github.com/user-attachments/assets/343e0bed-80ed-4cf6-bb58-2ae9ff564907" />